Sampriti400/Online-Grocery-System/README.md

 ## 📌 Overview

-BlinkBasket is a feature-rich grocery e-commerce platform with a full admin panel.
+FreshBasket is a feature-rich grocery e-commerce platform with a full admin panel.
 It supports product discovery, variant-based products (size/weight/pack options), cart management, geo-based delivery checks, multiple payment modes, auto-generated invoices, stock alerts, and admin reporting — all powered by a fully automated backend with PostgreSQL triggers.

 ---